My Number One: Background and composition

-"My Number One" was written by Manos Psaltakis, Christos Dantis and Natalia Germanou, and produced by Dantis.
-The composition had initially been credited to Dantis, however, a 2013 lawsuit by musician Manos Psaltakis resulted in the credit being assigned to Psaltakis.
+Release and promotion

-After the release of "My Number One", a Swedish album followed which contained "My Number One" and in Greece Paparizou re-released her first album Protereotita featuring "My Number One" and the other songs in the running for Eurovision pre-selection.
-It has sold over 90,000 copies in Greece and was certified double platinum.
+Paparizou released "My Number One" as a single, with the release of a Swedish album which contained the song following, and a Greek re-released of her first album Protereotita featuring the song and the other songs in the running for the national final.
+It sold over 90,000 copies in Greece and was certified double platinum.

+Shortly after the song was selected for Eurovision, its music video was shot in one day at the Thessaloniki Science Center and Technology Museum in Thessaloniki.
+Paparizou then went on a European promotional tour visiting over twenty countries on her tour, and singing on various television shows, as well as giving many interviews.

 In early 2006, it was announced that "My Number One" and "Mambo!" would be remixed and released in the United States by Moda Records.
-On August 22, a maxi CD single was released to record stores, featuring 10 remixes, and the original song; the mixes were also released as digital downloads on 4 June.
+On 22 August, a maxi CD single was released to record stores, featuring ten remixes, and the original song; the mixes were also released as digital downloads on 4 June.
+The music video of "My Number One" premiered in the United States in 2006.
+There were two separate videos.
+One is the original video, that was also shown in Europe.
+The second is a re-edited version of the same video, to the beat of the Josh Harris Remix from the CD Single.